Kirk Cousins Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Recent Performances

-- In last week's outing against the Ravens, Cousins had 187 yards while completing 60.7% of his passes, while tossing two touchdowns.
+- Cousins put together a 187-yard performance against the Ravens last week, completing 60.7% of his passes and throwing for two touchdowns.

-- Cousins added one carry for one yard while scoring one touchdown in the running game.
+- Cousins tacked on one yard on one carry while rushing for one touchdown.

-- Cousins has racked up 744 passing yards (248.0 per game) and has a 65.8% completion percentage this year (73-of-111) while throwing six touchdowns and zero interceptions over his last three games.
+- Cousins has 744 passing yards (248.0 ypg) to lead Minnesota, completing 65.8% of his throws and recording six touchdown passes with zero interceptions over his last three games.

-- He's also helped out on the ground, with 35 rushing yards (11.7 ypg) on six carries with one rushing touchdown.

 Cousins' Minnesota Teammates